filiparag/wikiman/README.md

 wikiman -S
 ```

+> [!NOTE]
+> Since the Gentoo Wiki lacks a dependable way to download content for offline use,
+> the provided version is noticeably outdated.

 ### Compiling a snapshot (database build scripts)

 In [`build/`](https://github.com/filiparag/wikiman/tree/master/build) directory there are scripts
 for manual snapshot compilation.
 These scripts can have external dependencies and are not
 recommended to be run by end users, but by Wikiman maintainers.
 Your mileage may vary.

 ## Usage